It's not too late to apply! Secure your seat for Fall 2026.

 Motor Skills Development — Activities that refine fine and gross motor abilities

-Ascend Public Charter Schools consistently produce excellent academic results and the foundation for similar future academic success can start being laid as early as kindergarten.
-However, Ascend is concerned with more than just academic achievement — social and emotional development are also vital for young children to grow into well-rounded, engaged and empathetic young adults.
+Ascend Public Charter Schools consistently produce excellent academic results, and the foundation for similar future academic success start being laid as early as kindergarten.
+Ascend is concerned with more than just academic achievement — social and emotional development are also vital for young children to grow into well-rounded, engaged and empathetic young adults.
+Our teaching methods are innovative and forward-thinking while still meeting New York state standards — even for our youngest students.
+Some of the major components include:

 Our lower schools prioritize early literacy, math comprehension, critical thinking and intellectual curiosity to ensure students develop a solid academic base.